Painting Beyond the Numbers: The Art of Providing Access in Law School Admissions to Ensure Full Representation in the Profession

 Law Review Article

-incoming indicators, law school diversity, admitted student demographics
+admission criteria, incoming indicators, law school diversity, student demographics

 African-American' and Mexican-American enrollment in law schools has declined sharply since 1993.
 Disconcertingly, this decline occurred during a time when both groups applied at a relatively constant rate, saw their numerical entry indicators increase, and saw the number of seats in law schools grow by over 3,000.
 This decrease in enrollment occurred because law schools place an unwarranted premium on numerical criteria to predict success in law school and increase minimum levels for qualification to improve school rankings.